Are all supply teachers covered by the Agency Worker Regulations (AWR)?

 If a tribunal finds that there has been a breach of the Regulations it can make an award of compensation to cover any loss of benefit or expenses you have sustained due to the breach.
 The minimum award is 2 weeks' pay, but if the tribunal finds there has been a deliberate attempt to ‘evade’ the Regulations it can make an additional award of up to £5000.
 The award can be made against the school or agency depending on where the tribunal feels the responsibility lies.
 The tribunal can also recommend the school or agency takes specific action to rectify any breach of which it has been found guilty.

 There is a three month time limit for lodging tribunal claims, which will run from the date of the breach.
 For Day 1 rights, that is the date the school refused to give you access to collective facilities or employment vacancies.
-For Regulation 5 rights, it will probably be the date you qualify for those rights (i.e. when you complete the 12 week period).
+For equal pay rights, it is likely to be the last day of your assignment.
 If you are bringing a claim for victimisation the time limit will run from the date of any detrimental treatment received.

 Don’t forget, in addition to the rights under the AWR, you are still protected by existing discrimination law and health and safety legislation from day one of any assignment.